yusuke1526/vott_reconstruction/README.md

 # vott_reconstruction

 Move recon.py to vott target directory and run it.
-You should change hoge.vott into your-project-name.vott.
+You should change hoge.vott into your-project-name.vott in line 4.